Emergence of flat bands and ferromagnetic fluctuations via orbital-selective electron correlations in Mn-based kagome

+To check whether the inclusion of the $U$ parameter on Mn $d$ orbitals plays a similar role in mean-field treatments of the Coulomb repulsion, we performed DFT+$U$ calculations to compute PDOS (see Supplementary Note 5) and compared them with Fig.~\ref{fig:Fig3}.
+Surprisingly, we observe that applying $U$ on Mn $d$-orbitals {\it i)} pushes the ${B_{\rm g}}$-bands downward, contrary to DFT+DMFT, as shown in Supplementary Note 5 and Supplementary Fig.~4 therein, and that {\it ii)} DFT+$U$ favors antiferromagnetic order up to $U_{\rm eff} = 4$ eV, and beyond that $U_{\rm eff}$ value large Mn magnetic moments ($\geq 3 \mu_{\rm B}$) set in.
+Hence, the renormalization of the ${B_{\rm g}}$-bands and the origin of the observed ferromagnetic instabilities with small local moments cannot be captured via the simple DFT or DFT+$U$ description.

+As the DMFT spectral function shows Mn $B_{\rm g}$-derived almost flat bands close to $E_{\rm F}$, an important question arises; to what extent the nature of our flat $B_{\rm g}$-bands originates from the kagome lattice physics, namely the frustration-induced destructive interference and the resulting suppression of kinetic energy scale?
+To answer this, we constructed a set of two electronic Wannier orbitals of $B_{\rm g}$-bands from our DFT band structure, where each of two Mn kagome layers in the unit cell hosts one $B_{\rm g}$-orbital.
+Figures~\ref{fig:Fig3}i, j show our Wannier-projected bands and the real-space Wannier orbital, respectively (see Fig.~\ref{fig:Fig1}c for a schematic illustration).
+As discussed in a previous study on CoSn \cite{Comin2020}, such an orbital shape with alternating sign at neighboring sites of a hexagon suppresses electron hopping between neighboring sites via destructive interferences induced by geometric frustration, which makes the $B_{\rm g}$-bands narrower and susceptible to on-site Coulomb correlations.

-We propose that the flat bands emerge from {\it i)} kagome-induced geometric frustration within a subset of Mn $d$-orbitals, revealed by constructing electronic Wannier orbitals from the non-correlated electronic structure as depicted in Fig.~\ref{fig:Fig1}(c), and {\it ii)} orbital-selective electron correlations which selectively push the kagome-induced weakly dispersive bands up to the $E_{\rm F}$ and strongly renormalize the bandwidth (see Fig.~\ref{fig:Fig1}(d) for a schematic illustration).
-The role of electron correlations shown in Fig.~\ref{fig:Fig1}(d), which selectively promotes kagome bands, is reminiscent of the formation of coherent peak and lower/upper Hubbard bands in the orbital-selective Mott transitions observed in several multiorbital systems such as Ca$_{2-x}$Sr$_x$RuO$_4$ and Fe-based superconductors \cite{Yi2022,GSLee2012PRL,HLin2021,RYu2021}.
-Hence, the flat bands in SMAS arise from an unusual cooperation between kagome-induced kinetic energy quenching and orbital-selective electron correlations, which are likely to be strongly linked to the ferromagnetic fluctuations observed in the low-$T$ regime.
+The role of electron correlations shown in Fig.~\ref{fig:Fig3} (also schematically in Fig.~\ref{fig:Fig1}e), which selectively promotes kagome bands, is reminiscent of the formation of coherent peak and lower/upper Hubbard bands in the orbital-selective Mott transitions observed in several multiorbital systems such as Ca$_{2-x}$Sr$_x$RuO$_4$ and Fe-based superconductors \cite{Yi2022,GSLee2012PRL,HLin2021,RYu2021}.
+Hence, the flat bands in SMAS arise from an unusual cooperation between kagome-induced kinetic energy quenching and orbital-selective electron correlations.

-We further observed a significant negative magnetoresistance in this system, which supports the presence of flat-band-induced ferromagnetic fluctuations in SMAS as suggested in CoSn \cite{zhang2021flat}.
-Additionally, our dynamical mean-field calculations show a slight upturn in DC resistivity in the low-temperature regime, consistent with our DC resistivity measurement, which can be attributed to the enhanced orbital susceptibility and ferromagnetic fluctuations.
-Altogether, these findings make SMAS a promising platform to further explore correlated and topological phenomena emerging from flat band systems.